MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 Fixed Asset lifecycle stages are the phases that an asset typically goes through from the time it is acquired by a business until it is disposed of or retired.
 These stages include planning, acquisition, operation and maintenance, and disposal.
 Each stage has its own accounting, financial, and operational implications for the business.
 Understanding and managing the fixed asset lifecycle can help businesses optimize their asset performance, reduce costs, and comply with regulations.

 - Planning: This stage involves identifying the need for a new asset, evaluating the current assets, and determining the budget and specifications for the asset.
-Planning also includes forecasting the expected benefits, risks, and costs of the asset over its useful life
+Planning also includes forecasting the expected benefits, risks, and costs of the asset over its useful life.

-- Acquisition: This stage involves purchasing or leasing the asset from a supplier, installing and testing the asset, and recording its initial value and depreciation method in the accounting system
+- Acquisition: This stage involves purchasing or leasing the asset from a supplier, installing and testing the asset, and recording its initial value and depreciation method in the accounting system.

 - Operation and Maintenance: This stage involves using the asset for its intended purpose, monitoring its performance and condition, and performing regular repairs and upgrades to keep it functional.
-Operation and maintenance also involve tracking the asset's location, ownership, usage, and depreciation in the accounting system
+Operation and maintenance also involve tracking the asset's location, ownership, usage, and depreciation in the accounting system.

 - Disposal: This stage involves retiring or selling the asset when it is no longer needed or useful for the business.
-Disposal also involves removing the asset from the accounting system, calculating its gain or loss on disposal, and complying with any environmental or legal requirements for disposing of the asset
+Disposal also involves removing the asset from the accounting system, calculating its gain or loss on disposal, and complying with any environmental or legal requirements for disposing of the asset.

 Also, in the asset management process, there are asset lifecycle states that can be set and tracked by users.
 These are used to define whether an asset is active or inactive.